JorjaFox/website/_posts-old-blog/2009-09-10-csi-news-roundup.md

 <blockquote>**Who's back -- and who's not** Riley Adams (Lauren Lee Smith) has left the building, making way for Sara Sidle (Jorja Fox) to return for five episodes and help out the under-staffed lab.
 "You definitely get some clues as to how things have been going in Grissom and Sara Land.
 I mean, last time we saw them, they were kissing in the jungle," says [Naren] Shankar.
 Does that mean it's over?
 Laughs Shankar, "It's not like she's got his shrunked head in her kit."</blockquote>

-**Margamania** has some stills from <em>CSI</em>'s second episode of season 10, "Ghost Town" up.
+**Margamania** has some stills from _CSI_'s second episode of season 10, "Ghost Town" up.
 None are of Jorja, but Marg makes some great faces.

 **CBS** has caught on to this whole viral social thing on the internet, and there is now an <a href="http://twitter.com/CSI_CBS">Official CSI Twitter Account</a> (aka <a href="http://twitter.com/CSI_CBS">@CSI_CBS</a>), and they have a CSI Channel on YouTube (which is US only, sorry).

-And a bonus from <a href="http://ausiellofiles.ew.com/2009/09/09/ask-ausiello-spoilers-on-gossip-girl-office-house-and-more/">Ask Ausiello</a>, the rumors about Louise Lombard (Sophia) returning to <em>CSI</em>?
+And a bonus from <a href="http://ausiellofiles.ew.com/2009/09/09/ask-ausiello-spoilers-on-gossip-girl-office-house-and-more/">Ask Ausiello</a>, the rumors about Louise Lombard (Sophia) returning to _CSI_?
 False.
 There will be no return for her.